Summertime is a great time to gather friends and family around a fire and host a szalonnasütés or bacon fry!

 “PATIENCE!! (esp. when you have 4 brothers and sisters, and numerous cousins and other family members waiting for the same thing you are!”

 If you want to smoke your own bacon: Order thick dry salt fatback with the skin on from the butcher shop.
-Rinse the salt from the fatback and place them skin side down over an open fire.
+Rinse the salt from the fatback and place the skin side down over an open fire.
 Singe the skin to remove any remaining hair and to soften the skin.
 Soak the pieces in cold water to remove some of the charred parts and scrape them with a big knife.
 After rinsing them, hang them on a bacon hook and cover them with granulated garlic and place them in the smokehouse for 8 to 12 hours.
 This is bacon with the skin on that is mostly fat because it comes from the back, not the meatier bacon that comes from the belly.
 The thicker the better.

 Jó étvágyat!!!
 Enjoy your meal!

-Magyar Marketing is a second-generation family business that began in 1988.
-Our mission is to provide you with resources and encouragement to discover, celebrate, and share your Hungarian heritage with friends and family!
+At The Hungarian Store, our mission is to provide you with resources and encouragement to discover, celebrate, and share your Hungarian heritage with friends and family!